deep-singh-ctrl/CSOC-2024/Week3.md

 `SELECT username, password FROM users WHERE username='hello' AND password='asda'`

 We need to figure out some way to drop the remaining query after username or make the password paramter return true.
 Unfortuantely if you look at the filters above , most of our relational and logical operators have been banned.
 So let's use the list of all Logicaal Operators in SQLite and think of ways to bypass this.
 [Here is the list](https://www.javatpoint.com/sqlite-operators) , let's try those from which we can make possible queries (Obviously the filtered keyowrds have been ignored).
-Firstly i tried this query

 ## Web gauntlet 3